 Shop Pay also offers a buy-now-pay-later (BNPL) option called Shop Pay Installments, which allows customers to split purchases into four interest-free payments or longer-term monthly plans.
 BNPL has become a significant AOV lever for Shopify brands in categories where purchase price is a barrier - fashion, electronics, fitness equipment, and home goods particularly benefit.
 Offering installments removes price objections without requiring the merchant to discount, and typically results in higher average order values on purchases where the option is presented.

-Shop Pay is part of Shopify's broader Shop ecosystem, which includes the Shop app (a consumer-facing shopping app that enables order tracking, product discovery, and repeat purchases from brands a customer has previously shopped).
+Shop Pay is part of Shopify's broader Shop ecosystem, which includes the Shop app (a consumer-facing shopping app that enables order tracking, product discovery, and repeat purchases from brands a customer has previously shopped) and Shop Cash, a Shopify-funded 1% cashback program that customers earn automatically on every Shop Pay checkout.
 For Shopify brands, being visible in the Shop app is a free acquisition channel for returning customers, complementing the post-purchase and retention flows in Klaviyo.
 Shop Pay's network effect - the more stores accept it, the more value it creates for buyers who can use their stored payment details everywhere - means adoption continues to grow across the Shopify merchant base, making it a de facto standard for Shopify checkout optimisation.

 A sitemap is a structured representation of a website's pages — what content exists, how it's organized, and how it relates.
 The term covers two distinct but complementary concepts: HTML sitemaps designed for human visitors, and XML sitemaps designed for search engines.
 Modern ecommerce sites typically have both, though the XML version is the more important of the two for SEO.